 Travel helps us meet interesting people fromacross borders and time zones.
 Travel open doors to new culture and traditions.The people you meet while travelling often become friends for life.
 Some entertain you, some motivate you, and others change your life forever.

 You share experiences and ideas with them, talk about your previous travel memories, learn about new places, and plan to undertake newjourneys and adventures together.
 You meet these people in hostels, guest houses, boutique hotels, and more such places.
 And you connect with them almost instantly for you have shared passion for travel.

 I can still feel the goosebumps I experienced on my first solo trip to Himachal, about three years ago.
 Filled with apprehension, I had only two options - either to cancel trip when my friends backed out at the last minute or to go ahead with it solo.
-I decided to go solo.
+I decided to go solo and also booked a homestay in himachal at affordable rate.
 And it was one of the best decisions of my life.It was a nine days itinerary, including five days stay at Mcleod Ganj, two days at Dalhousie, and two days at Palampur.

 At Mcleod Ganj, while checking-in, I met a young couple from Bangalore, and as soon as I saw them, I knew a grand adventure was about to begin.
 The couple had no particular travel plan in mind and was willing to go with the flow, and after hearing my story, the instant connection happened between us.

 We started our tour together, and decided to dedicate three days to sightseeing, and remaining two to trekking to Triund, and rejuvenation.
 Triund is a charming hamlet in Kangra Valley, where we camped overnight amidst jaw-dropping scenery.